jmoore87jr/draw_poker/README.md

 # draw_poker
 Monte Carlo simulator for 2-7 draw poker games

-The simulator currently has 2 functions:
+draw_poker.py currently has 2 functions:

 1. deal5() only takes an argument for the # of simulations.
 It deals 5 cards and categorizes the hand into 7-hi thru pair+.
   *e.g. deal5(100000) for the distribution of starting 5 card hands*